Continued fractions, the Chen-Stein method and extreme value theory: introduction

-for all $\delta >0$.
+for all $\delta \in (0,1)$.
 Therefore, our bound on the rate of convergence is significantly better than the one obtained by \cite{philipp:1976}.
-More precisely, we improve a slowly varying rate of convergence to a polynomial one.} \end{rmk}
+More precisely, we improve a slowly varying rate of convergence to a polynomial one, bettering an error term that was used by Philipp in his proof of a conjecture of Paul Erd\"{o}s.} \end{rmk}

 Note that the $D$ and $D^\prime$ conditions of \cite{davis:1983} follow from \eqref{mixing_exp}.
 Therefore, by Example~5.1 in \cite{davis:hsing:1995}, the following extremal point process weak convergence holds in the space $\mathcal{M}_p((0, \infty])$ of all Radon point measures (on $(0, \infty]$) equipped with the vague metric: